-There are 3 different modes of play in the game: Arcade Mode, Original Mode, and Practice Mode.
-If you want the thrill of fishing without worrying about realism factors, the Arcade Mode is for you.
+There are three different modes of play: Arcade, Original, and Practice.
+If you want the thrill of fishing without worrying about realism, the Arcade Mode is for you.
 Here your objective is to catch a given amount of bass (measured by pounds) under a strict time limit.
 The higher the level, the more fish you need to catch, and the shorter the time limit you are given.
-You can continue for as many times as you want if you fail any level, making this mode a good practice for the tournament play in the Original Mode.
-In the Original Mode, you will compete as an SBFA (Sega Bass Fishing Association) amateur angler against computer players in a bid to win cash prizes in each tournament and proceed up the ladder to become the world's best champion angler.
+You can continue for as many times as you want if you fail any level, making this mode good practice for the tournament in the Original Mode.
+In the Original Mode, you will compete as an SBFA (Sega Bass Fishing Association) amateur angler against computer players in a bid to win cash prizes in each tournament and progress up the ladder to become the world champion.

 As one would expect from a SEGA game, the graphics are excellent and the interface very easy to use.
 You can alter the time of day, time limit, pound limit, whether you want to be a male or a female angler, and many more parameters.
-Although it is a port of the Dreamcast, the game's graphics is comparable to console at maximum detail level and 3D card.
-You can see sunlight reflected on the water, see the shadows of fish lurking under bridges, and see various weather effects come to life.
-Although I am by no means an expert angler, I am still impressed with many realistic elements that stand out from the arcade-style action.
+Although it is a port, the game's graphics are comparable to the console at the maximum detail level and running a 3D card.
+You can see sunlight reflected on the water, the shadows of fish lurking under bridges, and various weather effects come to life.
+Although I am by no means an expert angler, I am still impressed with much of the realism.
 For example, the fish will react to changing weather conditions and types of lures you use.
-Sound effects also greatly enhance the experience: not only will you hear the sounds of bait and fish, but also ambient sounds such as the chirping of birds, the hum of boat motors, and much more.
+Sound effects also greatly enhance the experience: not only will you hear the sounds of the fishing, but also ambient sounds such as the chirping of birds, the hum of boat motors, and much more.

 All in all, SEGA Bass Fishing is a must-have if you enjoy atmospheric fishing games.
 It may not be as popular as Sierra's Trophy Bass Fishing games, but SEGA's game is no less fun.
 If you like the game and have a Dreamcast console at home, look for the superior sequel in stores.
 You can also purchase a fishing-pole controller that makes the experience even more authentic.
 Too bad this unique controller was never released with the PC version.
 Two thumbs up, way up!